 Want to put your stamina to the test?
 You can this weekend for the 2018 Step up For Kids at the Aon Center.
-Thousands across Chicagoland will join together to climb 80 floors to the top of the Aon Center, on the Chicago’s tallest buildings, all to raising life-saving funds for the patients and families of the Lurie Children’s Hospital.
+Thousands across Chicagoland will join together to climb 80 floors to the top of the Aon Center, on Chicago’s tallest buildings, all to raise life-saving funds for the patients and families of the Lurie Children’s Hospital.
 Post-climb, complimentary food, and beverages will be served along with a spectacular view of the city from the Mid-America Club.
 To sign up or learn more about the event visit, luriechildrens.org/stepup

 Women in Music